IEC 62443: IECEE CB Scheme

 The IEC System for Conformity Assessment Schemes for Electrotechnical Equipment and Components (IECEE) Certification Body Scheme (CB Scheme) is a multilateral agreement that facilitates market access for manufacturers of electrical and electronic products.
 Under the CB Scheme processes, products and systems can be certified according to IEC 62443.

 The origin of the CB Scheme comes from the CEE (former European "Commission for Conformity Testing of Electrical Equipment") and was integrated into the IEC in 1985.
 Currently, 54 Member Bodies are in the IECEE, 88 NCBs (National Certification Bodies), and 534 CB Test Laboratories (CBTL).
 In the field of product certification, this procedure is used to reduce the complexity in the approval procedure for manufacturers of products tested and certified according to harmonized standards.
 A product that has been tested by a CBTL (certified testing laboratory) according to a harmonized standard such as the IEC 62443, can use the CB report as a basis for a later national certification and approval such as GS, PSE, CCC, NOM, GOST/R, BSMI.

 ISCI ISASecure

-The ISA Security Compliance Institute (ISCI), a subsidiary of the ISA, created a proprietary conformity assessment scheme aligned with the IEC 62443 standards.
-This scheme is used to certify industrial automation control systems, components and processes.
-Companies certifying to the ISASecure certification scheme are accredited to the ISASecure technical readiness requirements and have their Test Laboratories and Certification Body accredited to the ISO 17025 and ISO 17065 standards, respectively.
+The ISA Security Compliance Institute (ISCI), a wholly owned subsidiary of the ISA, created an industry consensus conformity assessment scheme that certifies to the IEC 62443 standards and operates under the ISASecure brand.
+This scheme is used to certify automation control systems, components and processes.
+ISASecure certifications were expanded to include the Industrial IOT component certification (ICSA) in December 2022.
+Certification Bodies in the ISASecure certification scheme are independently accredited by ISO 17011 Accreditation Bodies to the ISASecure technical readiness requirements and the ISO 17025 and ISO 17065 standards.
+Multilateral recognition agreements under the IAF ensure that the ISASecure certifications are mutually recognized by all global IAF signatories.

 The ISCI offers multiple certifications under the ISASecure brand: